PostHog/posthog.com/contents/blog/the-posthog-array-1-21-0.md

 Feature flags can now be rolled out to multiple different groups that use distinct settings, unlocking a whole new world of opportunities for your A/B testing and feature rollout processes.

-For example, you can now determine a feature flag to be rolled out to all of the following:
+For example, you can now roll out feature flags like this:

 - 100% of users in the 'Beta Testers' cohort
 - 40% of all your users
 - All users in a specific team that requested the feature from you

-You can then adjust the filters and rollout percentage for each individually, giving you an even greater degree of flexibility with how you leverage our flags in your workflows.
+The filters and rollout percentages can be adjusted per group, giving you greater control degree of how you build and test your products.

 ### [A New Plugins UI with Brand New Features](https://github.com/PostHog/posthog/pull/2774)